Republic of Egypt (1953–1958): Nasser presidency (1954–1958)

 Eden was hosting a dinner for King Faisal II of Iraq and his Prime Minister, Nuri al-Said, when he learned the canal had been nationalized.
 They both unequivocally advised Eden to "hit Nasser hard, hit him soon, and hit him by yourself" – a stance shared by the vast majority of the British people in subsequent weeks.
 "There is a lot of humbug about Suez," Guy Millard, one of Eden's private secretaries, later recorded.
 "People forget that the policy at the time was extremely popular."
 Opposition leader Hugh Gaitskell was also at the dinner.
 He immediately agreed that military action might be inevitable, but warned Eden would have to keep the Americans closely informed.
 After a session of the House of Commons expressed anger against the Egyptian action on 27 July, Eden justifiably believed that Parliament would support him; Gaitskell spoke for his party when he called the nationalization a "high-handed and totally unjustifiable step".
 When Eden made a ministerial broadcast on the nationalization, his political party declined its right to reply.

 Nasser assumed power as president in June 1956.
 British forces completed their withdrawal from the occupied Suez Canal Zone on 13 June 1956.
-He nationalized the Suez Canal on 26 July 1956; his hostile approach towards Israel and economic nationalism prompted the beginning of the Second Arab-Israeli War (Suez Crisis), in which Israel (with support from France and the United Kingdom) occupied the Sinai Peninsula and the canal.
-The war came to an end because of US and USSR diplomatic intervention and the status quo was restored.
+He nationalized the Suez Canal on 26 July 1956; his hostile approach towards Israel and economic nationalism prompted the beginning of the Suez Crisis (Second Arab-Israeli War), in which Israel (with support from France and the United Kingdom) occupied the Sinai Peninsula and the canal.
+The war came to an end because of American and Soviet diplomatic intervention and the status quo was restored.